konflux-ci/architecture/architecture/index.md

 - "Shift left" the decisions for releasing into PRs; you should be able to release artifacts from a PR as soon as it is merged.
 - Just in time scaling: In contrast to “just in case” scaling.
 The system should be able to scale without capacity reserved ahead of time.
 - Static stability: the overall system continues to work when a dependency is impaired.
+- Enhancements to the pipelines (the extensible elements of the system) should be rolled out in such a way that individual users can control **when** they accept the update to their workspaces, their processes.
+Use policy to drive eventual compliance.
 - Each subservice can fulfill its primary use cases independently, without relying on other systems’ availability.
 An exception to this is the tekton [pipeline service] which provides foundational APIs on which [build-service], [integration-service], and [release-service] depend.
 - Each sub-service owns its data and logic.
 - Communication among services and participants is always asynchronous.